memmett/PyWENO/docs/index.rst

 PyWENO
 ======

-PyWENO implements one-dimensional Weighted Essentially Non-oscillatory (WENO) approximations over unstructured (non-uniform) grids.
+PyWENO is a Python implementation of one-dimensional Weighted Essentially Non-oscillatory (WENO) approximations over unstructured (non-uniform) grids.

 Please see Matthew's :download:`WENO <WENO.pdf>` document for the mathematics behind PyWENO.